GrupEstructuraElectronicaSimetria/cosymlib/docs/symeess.rst

       Method that prints to file shape's structure

       :param str shape_label: reference polyhedra label which user will compare with his polyhedra.
                               Reference labels can be found in [#f1]_
       :param int central_atom: position of the central atom in molecule if exist
       :param str output_name: custom name without extension
-      :return: shape's structur in the output_name.out file
+      :return: shape's structure in the output_name.out file

 .. [#f1] :doc:`shape_references`